MandarinConLaBarba/react-tree-menu/README.md

 ## `<TreeMenu/>` Props

+### `stateful={<Boolean>}`

+If you need it, you can make `<TreeMenu/`> keep track of its own state.
+That being said, `react-tree-menu` was designed to fit inside Flux architecture, which encourages components to render based on props passed from the Controller-View.
+Defaults to false.

 ### `classNamePrefix={<String>}`

 The prefix to put in front of all the CSS classes for nested element (like the container for the menu, the checkbox, etc)